michaelzheng67/django-stock-filter-app/README.md

-# full stack stock search project
+# Django Stock Filter App

-*For starters, the name of the file "full-stack-dcf" is a little misleading.
+*For starters, the name of the file "fullstackdcf" is a little misleading.
 When I started this project, I just wanted to practice using Django and front-end design concepts.
 I originally wanted to make this project so that the app would display a discounted cash flow value for the ticker symbol that was searched, but I instead decided that by having the app just display equity values and ratios instead, I was able to focus moreso on the web design aspect.*